lvbernal/lvbernal.github.io/index.md

 [Here you can find some apps I have developed](/apps).

-_Right now I am available for development projects._
+_I am available for contract or part-time development projects._